RMWalter/opendarkness/README.md

 Open Darkness is intended to be a combination turn based RPG and guild management game written in D.

-dlang.org

-I want it to be fully accessible for the blind and visually impaired (like me) and will be doing absolutely no graphical work as a result.
-I will code a basic GUI using GtkD mainly for direct keyboard input and to provide others a place to hook into for graphics and sound output.
-I will initially use Espeak to provide audio feedback for accessibility.
-But I wouldn't mind expanding the system to be compatible with existing screen readers and similar later.
-But I will be doning no advanced sound work beyond that.
-If you guys want it to look fancy and have cool music and stuff, that's on you to create and implement.

 This project is meant to be the first part of a larger game logic engine project that has accessibility features built in.

 Current version is only a battle framework test.

-If you need to recompile the battle demo for yourself it currently only needs:
+You should be able to use Dub to build and run the program.
+Otherwise if you need to recompile the battle demo manually it currently only needs:

 opendarkness.d
 battle.d
 mob.d
 mobdefs.d (in the defs folder)
 JSONConvert.d
+equipment.d

 All the other files aren't utilized yet and some may be deleted in the future.

 When run, it generates a simple 4v4 battle.
-The only implemented action right now is "attack". ou can choose your target from 1-4. valid input is "a#" I.E "a1" to "a4" which stands for "attack, place #" you can also type "g", "m", "i", and "e" without any number after which are teh standins for "guard", "magic", "item", and "escape" respecitvely, but all they will do right now is write their corrosponding name.
+The only implemented action right now is "attack". ou can choose your target from 1-4. valid input is "a#" I.E "a1" to "a4" which stands for "attack, place #" you can also type "g", "m", "i", and "e" without any number after which are teh standins for "guard", "magic", "item", and "escape" respectively, but all they will do right now is write their corrosponding name.

 INTENDED GAMEPLAY SYSTEMS: